What is a Keypad Layout?

 - Function buttons for actions such as discounts, voids, or payment processing

-A structured keypad layout enables staff to enter orders quickly and operate efficiently during peak hours by organizing related items logically.
+The keypad design enables staff to enter orders more quickly and operate more efficiently during peak times by having logical groupings for related items.